-- any documents or evidence arising from previous meetings must be brought to the meeting by both parties; - if new information arises at the meeting the manager may adjourn the meeting to allow for further investigation; - areas of unsatisfactory performance must be made very clear, with specific examples; - clearly defined targets for performance improvement should be identified/agreed.
-All targets should be Specific, Measurable, Attainable, Reasonable, and Time-limited (SMART); - the guidance and support that will be offered should be identified/agreed and the employee informed if an independent person will be used to produce the final monitoring report.; - the timetable for improvement and date for the next meeting should be set/agreed (this is recommended to be in 6 weeks). - 9.6 The usual period for the employee to demonstrate a significant improvement will normally be 6 teaching weeks, but this could be shorter dependent upon the nature of the problem, a marked failure to make improvement or the needs of the school.
-If there are still concerns, it should be pointed out that unless the standard of work improves, it may be necessary to progress through the formal procedure. - 9.7 The manager should keep a formal written note of discussions held in the employee's personnel file held at the school; this note should be copied to the employee and may be referred to in any subsequent meetings within the formal procedure. - 9.8 If the employee has made a significant improvement and achieved satisfactory standards during the 6-week period, the manager should meet with them at the end of the six-week period to review the informal stage and advise them that there is no further action.
-If the employee has not met satisfactory standards the manager should advise them of this in a formal meeting at the end of the 6-week period when reviewing the informal stage before proceeding to the first formal stage meeting.
+- consult with HR and the governing body where appropriate; - advise the employee of the nature of the problem; - advise the employee they will be given the opportunity to state their case before any decision on action is taken; - 9.4 The employee may be represented at the meeting by a work colleague or trade union representative. - 9.5 The employee should be given 5 working days written notice of the meeting together with details of the nature of the problem. - the discussion should be undertaken through a formal meeting with the employee; - any documents or evidence arising from previous meetings must be brought to the meeting by both parties; - if new information arises at the meeting the manager may adjourn the meeting to allow for further investigation; - areas of unsatisfactory performance must be made very clear, with specific examples - clearly defined targets for performance improvement.
+All targets should be Specific, Measurable, Attainable, Reasonable, and Time-limited (SMART); - what guidance and support will be offered and if an independent person will be used to produce the final monitoring report the timetable for improvement and date for the next meeting (this is recommended to be in 6 weeks). - 9.6 The first formal period for the employee to demonstrate a significant improvement will normally be 6 teaching weeks, but this could be shorter dependent upon the nature of the problem and the needs of the school.
+If there are still concerns, it should be pointed out that unless the standard of work improves, it may be necessary to progress through the formal procedure.
+The manager should keep a formal written note of discussions held in the employee's personnel file held at the school; this note should be copied to the employee and may be referred to in any subsequent meetings within the formal procedure. - 9.7 If the employee has made a significant improvement and achieved satisfactory standards during the 6-week period, the manager should meet with them at the end of the six-week period to review the initial meeting and advise them that there is no further action.
+If the employee has not met satisfactory standards the manager should advise them of this in a formal meeting at the end of the six-week period when reviewing the informal stage before proceeding to the first formal stage meeting.

-Stage 2 - First Formal Stage Meeting
+First Formal Stage Meeting

-- 9.9 If satisfactory standards have not been achieved through the informal stage then the manager should proceed to the first formal meeting. - 9.10 The employee should be given 5 days written notice of the meeting together with details of the nature of the problem. - 9.11 The employee may be represented at the meeting by a work colleague or trade union representative and must be advised of that.
+- 9.8 If satisfactory standards have not been achieved through the initial meeting then the manager should proceed to the first formal stage meeting. - 9.9 The employee should be given 5 working days written notice of the meeting together with details of the nature of the problem.